JoeVirtual/KonFoo/docs/pointer.rst

 Define a template
 -----------------

-Define a data object template.
+You can define a template for the :attr:`~Pointer.data` object of the :class:`Pointer` field.

 .. code-block:: python